gimme1dollar/consistent-semi-sup/README.md

 After making your own private python environment using whatever, Please install needed python packages by following : pip install -r requirements.txt

+## Dataset
+We use DL20, which have 20 classes.
+You have to make following dataset hierarchy:

+dataset - DL20 - train - 0 - many images
+                       - 1
+                       - ...
+               - valid - 0 - many images
+                       - 1
+                       - ...

+               - test - many images

 ## Wandb
 You have to install wandb; ML record & visualization tool.